 A customer who chooses to take a deferred monthly payment for the rest of their life will know they’ll have a set amount of money coming to them each month until they die.
 That makes a deferred annuity a useful supplement to a pension fund.

-Pensions alone are rarely enough to live on through retirement years so buying an annuity provides another kind of income that can see someone through their life after work.
+Pensions alone are rarely enough to live on through retirement years, so buying an annuity provides another kind of income to see someone through their life after work.
 And if the owner of the annuity dies before receiving payouts, an heir can often inherit the account.